radicle-dev/radicle.xyz/_guides/user.md

        ecb1bf0..74fb8d2  master -> master

-Whenever you execute a `git push rad` command, you are pushing the changes in your local working copy to your remote copy.
+Whenever you execute a `git push rad` command, you are pushing the changes in your local working copy to your `rad` remote, the stored copy managed by your radicle node, so it's a local operation.
 You see that the remote of your repository is represented by the URL:

     rad://z31hE1wco9132nedN3mm5qJjyotna/z6MkvZwzK64f3GuDcAs6dEcje89ddfHkBjS1v9Dkh7aCGq3C